 |Henry Kelsay||Medium Red|

 |William Baffin||Deep Pink|

 |Therese Bugnet||Medium Pink|

 *A.W.
 Nelson, former Rocky Mountain District and Region 8 director, American Rose Society, and Colorado State University Extension master gardener (deceased); and C.E.
-Swift, former Extension horticulture agent, Tri River Area, Grand Junction.
-Drawings by Diane Kenney. **Roger G. Heins, Colorado State University Extension master gardener, and retired from Jackson and Perkins; Alison Stoven O’Connor, Extension horticulture agent, Larimer County.5/96.
-Revised 10/14.
+Swift, former Extension horticulture agent, Tri River Area, Grand Junction. **Roger G. Heins, retired Vice President, Jackson and Perkins Roses; Alison Stoven O’Connor, Extension horticulture agent, Larimer County.
+Drawings by Lydia Cruz.
+5/96.
+Revised 9/20.

 Colorado State University, U.S. Department of Agriculture and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.